Adriano Custódio Mendes

-Adriano Tomás Custódio Mendes (born 28 November 1961) is a former professional footballer who played as a midfielder.
-Born in Cape Verde, Mendes held Portuguese nationality.
-He emigrated to Argentina before Cape Verde became independent from Portugal, and became a naturalized Argentine citizen.
-He played for clubs in Argentina, Uruguay, Portugal, Chile, Bolivia, El Salvador, Honduras, Paraguay and Venezuela.
+Adriano Tomaz Custódio Mendes (born 28 November 1961) is a Cape Verdean former professional footballer who played as a midfielder.
+Born in the Portuguese Cape Verde, thus holding Portuguese nationality at the time, he moved to Lisbon at age 8 and emigrated to Argentina at 12. before Cape Verde became independent from Portugal, and became a naturalized Argentine citizen.
+Custódio Mendes played for clubs in Argentina, Uruguay, Portugal, Chile, Bolivia, El Salvador, Honduras, Paraguay and Venezuela.
+Already retired, he visited now-independent Cape Verde for the first time in 2015, 42 years after leaving the islands, and the last time in 2017.